caiguanhao/dylive/README.md

 - Write your own script and get notified (or start recording, etc.) once new live stream is started

+NOTE: dysearch is not working any more currently.

 ## Install

 ```